* Emerging market shares stabilize, Wall Street up

 rating agency DBRS.

-India surprised markets earlier with a rate hike.
+India surprised markets earlier with a rate hike of its own.

 Major currencies weakened against the U.S. dollar after data

-showed U.S. consumer confidence rose in January as consumers
+showed U.S. consumer confidence rose in January, with Americans

-With Turkey expected to raise rates and the move from
+With Turkey expected to raise rates and the hike by India's

-India's central bank, more emerging market central banks are
+central bank, more emerging market central banks are expected to

-expected to tighten policy in a bid to stabilize their tumbling
+tighten policy in a bid to stabilize their tumbling currencies.

 Brazil, South Africa and Indonesia - some of which have been